zpz/biglist/README.rst

 Reference
 ---------

-A very early version of this work is described in [a blog post](https://zpz.github.io/blog/biglist/).
+A very early version of this work is described in `a blog post <https://zpz.github.io/blog/biglist/>`_.

 Status
 ------